xarray-contrib/pint-xarray/blogpost.md

 # Unit-aware arithmetic in xarray, via pint

-- [ ] TODO: Add some pictures for interest

 _TLDR: Xarray now supports unit-aware operations by wrapping [pint arrays](https://pint.readthedocs.io/en/stable/), so your code can automatically track the physical units that your data represents:_

 ```python